gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/viewing-a-dataset.md

 | <img src="../../assets/images/data_store/viewDataset3.png" alt="drawing" width="600"/>      |

 ## Metadata
-The metadata overivew gives the basic information about the data that is stored in the RRAP M&DS Information System.
+The metadata overview gives the basic information about the data that is stored in the RRAP M&DS Information System.
 See [describing a dataset](../data-store/describing-dataset.md) for more information on metadata.

 ## Collaborating